What is DMARC?

 - Do the message headers pass domain alignment tests?

-4. With the DKIM & SPF results, the mail server is then ready to apply the sending domain's DMARC policy.
+4. With the DKIM and SPF results, the mail server is then ready to apply the sending domain's DMARC policy.
 This policy basically says:

 - Should I quarantine, reject, or do nothing to the message if the message has failed DKIM/SPF tests?